edheltzel/dotfiles/README.md

   - cp.fish - Copies files and directories
   - cpwd.fish - Copies the current working directory to the clipboard
   - fish_greeting.fish - My personal fish greeting using the full-color fish logo
+  - git-undo.fish - Undo a the last commit message and reset the HEAD
   - imgcon.fish - Converts images to different formats
   - mkbak.fish - Creates a backup of a file
   - mkd.fish - Creates a directory and changes into it